adampawelczyk/ctf-writeups/thm/flag-vault/README.md

 This script:
 - Connects to the server.
-- Sends a crafted payload to overflow username and overwrite password.
+- Sends a crafted payload to overflow `username` and overwrite `password`.
 - Brute-forces the correct padding.
 - Prints the flag on a successful authentication.